pachyderm/docs/content/latest/deploy-manage/deploy/environment-variables.md

 in processing being retried multiple times.

 For example, if your code writes a row to a database, that row might be written multiple times because of retries.
 Interaction with outside services must be idempotent to prevent unexpected behavior.
-Furthermore, one of the running services that your code can connect to is Pachyderm itself.
-This is generally not recommended as very little of the Pachyderm API is idempotent, but in some specific cases it can be a viable approach.
+Furthermore, one of the running services that your code can connect to is MLDM itself.
+This is generally not recommended as very little of the MLDM API is idempotent, but in some specific cases it can be a viable approach.